redhat-performance/clusterbuster/docs/clusterbuster.md

-* `drop-cache` may be used to drop the buffer cache, but can only usefully be used if `--byo-drop-cache=1` is used on the Clusterbuster command line.
+* `drop-cache` may be used to drop the buffer cache, but can only usefully be used if `--byo-drop-cache=1` is used on the ClusterBuster command line.
 If you do use this, it is suggested that you call `do-sync` following `drop-cache`, but it is not mandatory.